Standard Number: 126.96.36.199.1

 (e.g., smartphones, tablets) that store, have access to, and/or process University

 Data.
 All University Mobile Devices must be:

-- Secured with, at minimum, a four-digit PIN to prevent Unauthorized Access when the device is left unattended;
+- Secured with, at minimum, a six-digit PIN to prevent Unauthorized Access when the device is left unattended;

-- Configured to lock after being inactive for 15 minutes;
+- Configured to lock after being inactive for no longer than 15 minutes;

 - Configured to encrypt local data to protect data stored on the device in the event it is lost or stolen;

 - Configured with a remote location/erase application (e.g., Find my iPhone) so that the device can be located and recovered if lost.
 It should also be configured so that it can be erased if it is not recoverable; and,

 - Sanitized prior to disposal or reuse.

 - All new Apple mobile devices purchased will be set up via Apple School Manager and managed by Jamf.
 All new Apple mobile devices must not be associated with an individual’s personal Apple ID account.